xiluohe/TS-ASR-Whisper/README.md

 - Target Speaker Whisper (available on [arxiv](https://arxiv.org/pdf/2409.09543))
 - DiCoW: Diarization-Conditioned Whisper for Target Speaker Automatic Speech Recognition (available on [arxiv](https://arxiv.org/pdf/2501.00114))

-## Interactive Demo
-We built a gradio app demo to make playing around with our model easy for you.
-To start, follow the steps below:
-1. Execute the first 3 steps of the setup below (next section).
-2. Run `cd inference_pipeline`
-3. Run `pip install -r requirements.txt`.
-4. Run `python app.py`
-5. Look for `* Running on public URL: {URL}`, copy&paste the `{URL}` to your browser and either use your microphone to record an audio sample or pass an audio recording.
-6. Hit `Submit` button and enjoy!

 ## Checkpoints
 We've released 2 checkpoints:
 1. A pre-trained CTC Whisper large-v3-turbo: [Download Link](https://nextcloud.fit.vutbr.cz/s/2AHfK2Gj2Jfa6EP)
-2. A pre-trained DiCoW (i.e. 1. + finetuning on AMI, NOTSOFAR, Libri2Mix): [HuggingFace](https://huggingface.co/BUT-FIT/DiCoW_v2)

 ## Training Setup
 1. Clone the repository: `git clone ...; cd ...`